Diffeological, Fr\"{o}licher, and Differential Spaces: Introduction

 \subsection{Acknowledgements}

-This paper evolved from visits of Batubenge and Iglesias-Zemmour to the University of Toronto.
-Many of the details were worked out and written up by Watts as Chapter 2 of his University of Toronto Ph.D.\ thesis \cite{watts}.
-Y.\ Karshon would like to thank Shintaro Kuroki, Eugene Lerman, and Haggai Tene for helpful discussions, and Peter Michor for a helpful discussion back in 2003.
-Y.\ Karshon and J.\ Watts are grateful to Enxin Wu for helpful discussions.
+The authors would like to thank Patrick Iglesias-Zemmour for his many contributions to this project.
+Yael Karshon would like to thank Katrin Wehrheim, Shintaro Kuroki, Eugene Lerman, and Haggai Tene for helpful discussions, and Peter Michor for a helpful discussion back in 2003.
+Yael Karshon and Jordan Watts are grateful to Enxin Wu for helpful discussions.
+Jordan Watts would like to thank Jo\~ao Nuno Mestre for a helpful discussion regarding the contents of Appendix~\ref{app:comparisons}.

 This research is partially supported by the Natural Sciences and Engineering Research Council of Canada.
-A.\ Batubenge would also like to thank CSET-CRIC, Topology at Unisa Flagship, and Professor Fran\c{c}ois Lalonde for their support.
+Augustin Batubenge would also like to thank CSET-CRIC, Topology at Unisa Flagship, and Professor Fran\c{c}ois Lalonde for their support.